Evictions and the Eviction Process

 to settle your case; you have the right to have your day in court.

-When you go to court, your landlord will present his case to the jury and then you will present your case.
-You will be able to bring witnesses and present other evidence, such as reports from the Department of Building Inspection.
-If the jury decides in your favor, you will get to stay.
-If they decide in the landlords favor, the judge will send the eviction order to the Sheriff.
+When you go to court, your landlord will present his case to the judge or jury and then you will present your case.
+You will be able to bring witnesses and present other evidence, such as certified reports from the Department of Building Inspection.
+If the judge or jury decides in your favor, you will get to stay.
+If the judge or jury decides in the landlords favor, the judge will send the eviction order to the Sheriff.